 A leaky heart valve refers to a heart valve that does not close properly.
-This can make it more difficult for a person’s heart to pump blood.
-Typically, treatment may involve surgery.
-However, it may be possible to resolve the issue without surgery in some cases.
+A leaky heart valve cannot repair itself.
+Usually, treatment may involve surgery, but it can be possible to resolve the issue without surgery.

 A leaky heart valve, or valve regurgitation, occurs when blood flows in the